 Will I get seasick? (back to top)

 If you tend to have a problem with motion sickness, you may experience seasickness.
 However, many of our guests experience no discomfort at all.
-You can pick up over-the-counter medicine at any drug store or you can purchase a Bio Band at the ticket booth or on board.
+You can pick up over-the-counter motion sickness medicine at any drug store- be sure to take it before boarding the cruise so that the medicine has time to work.